48 hrs/yr

 Steps That Move Whether You Track Them or Not

+Pay grid step progressions are the first place generic payroll software fails on a CAS collective agreement.
 A new caseworker enters at step one of the pay grid for their classification.
 Each year on their service anniversary, they advance one step.
 The rate is in the agreement.
 It’s not discretionary.
 It’s not subject to performance review.
 It happens on the anniversary date.

 For a 150-person CAS where caseworkers are at various stages in their step progression, all with different anniversary dates, some having entered the organisation at different grid positions, manually tracking which steps are due in which pay period is a real administrative task.
 One that gets missed when the payroll administrator is busy, sick, or on leave.